How do I register for a tour?

 What type of communication methods will be available?

 With the exception of Cuba, wi-fi is prevalent in hotels and public spaces making it easy to use your own smartphone apps that connect you with family and friends.
 Check with your local provider to see what kind of coverage they offer while traveling outside of your country.

 The short answer is, yes.
 The long answer is, your choices will be limited as in many places the cuisine is heavy on the meat.
 You may be eating a variety of salads and certainly the staple rice and beans in many countries.
 If you take one of our food tours, it will obviously focus on the eating experience, which includes everything the locals may serve.

 Do I need to speak Spanish or Arabic?

 It's not necessary.
 You will be accompanied by a bi-lingual guide throughout your tour.
 Spanish is the primary language spoken in Latin America and Arabic in Morocco.
 English is becoming more prevalent, but we think you'll enjoy your experience and better connect with the local people if you're able to express simple phrases in the native language.
 We recommend the following online resources: rojasspanish.com

 Will I need any vaccinations?

-No vaccinations are required for entry to Cuba, Morocco, or Nicaragua but a COVID-19 vaccine and a tetanus shot are recommended.
+No vaccinations are required for entry to Cuba, Morocco, or Nicaragua but a tetanus shot is recommended.
 A negative COVID-19 PCR test is required to enter/leave our destination(s) – this issue is evolving.
 It is also recommended by the Centers for Disease Control (CDC) that your hepatitis A, hepatitis B, typhoid, tetanus-diphtheria, and measles vaccinations are up-to-date.
 Proof of vaccination against Covid-19 is required for all tours.

 What about COVID-19?